PrajjwalSule21/SarthiStoreSales/README.md

 #### Files
 * DataInsertion.py - This script is able to dump the data in MySQL.
 * Main.py - This script is able to retrieve all data from MySQL and save that data into FinalData.csv
-* FinalData.csv - contains 120 days of Store data.
+* FinalData.csv - Contains 4 Months of Store data.